ethereum/ERCs/ERCS/erc-X.md

 One day is required before one can reveal a commitment.
 It is largely infeasible to censor an economically viable transaction for such a period of time.

-Assuming the reveal transaction is willing to pay market rate for transaction fees, the 1559 fee mechanism and its exponential adjustment makes it infeasible for an economic attacker to spam costly transactions to artifically increase the base-fee for an extended period of time.
+Assuming the reveal transaction is willing to pay market rate for transaction fees, the 1559 fee mechanism and its exponential adjustment makes it infeasible for an economic attacker to spam costly transactions to artificially increase the base-fee for an extended period of time.

 Additionally, even if a large percentage of the proposers collude to censor, the inclusion of the reveal transaction on chain will be delayed but only as a function of the ratio of censoring to non-censoring proposers.
 E.g., if 90% of proposers censor, then the reveal transaction will take 10x as long as expected to be included -- on the order of 120s given mainnet block times.
 If, instead, 99% of proposers censor, then the transaction will take ~100x as long to be included -- on the order of 1200s.
 Still in these extreme regimes, reveal times on the order of a day are safe.